gitlabhq/gitlabhq/doc/user/project/integrations/prometheus.md

 1. Optionally, select whether to send an email notification to the developers of the project.
 1. Click **Save changes**.

-Once enabled, an issue will be opened automatically when an alert is triggered.
-The author of the issue will be the GitLab Alert Bot.
+Once enabled, an issue will be opened automatically when an alert is triggered which contains values extracted from [alert's payload](https://prometheus.io/docs/alerting/configuration/#webhook_config
+):

+- Issue author: `GitLab Alert Bot`
+- Issue title: Extract from `annotations/title`, `annotations/summary` or `labels/alertname`
+- Alert `Summary`: A list of properties
+  - `starts_at`: Alert start time via `startsAt`
+  - `full_query`: Alert query extracted from `generatorURL`
+  - Optional list of attached annotations extracted from `annotations/*`

 To further customize the issue, you can add labels, mentions, or any other supported [quick action](../quick_actions.md) in the selected issue template.

 If the metric exceeds the threshold of the alert for over 5 minutes, an email will be sent to all [Maintainers and Owners](../../permissions.md#project-members-permissions) of the project.